SilicorniO/quepo-translator/README.md

      }
    ```

+   From V1.3.0: This can be used in inverse translation if the objects are converted to JSON.

 ## Logs

 Quepo-Translator has a lot of logs, showing all the process.
 You can enable it but remember to disable it in production releases.